 In which I say goodbye to Hollywood

 Today marks the 45th anniversary of the release of Billy Joel’s fourth studio album.
 This boils down to convenience; it simply gives me a chronological excuse to talk about something I’ve wanted to talk about for some time now.
-Mostly because I never hear anyone else doing it.
+Mostly because I don’t hear anyone else doing it.

 Come to think of it, Joel does not make records with lots of tracks.
 He takes musical ideas and follows them through to their endpoint.
 This results in many of the songs being quite long, compensating for length in time as opposed to quantity.
 I think he is one of the artists who helped usher out the era of people couching their singles among two-minute throwaway tracks to reach a total of 14 (thanks, Capitol) and usher in an era of greater democracy for what constituted ‘radio-friendly’ or a proper LP.

 For me, the album happened slowly and then completely.
-I listened to it at intervals—particularly over the past year as a sonic background for work—then realized one day that I knew all the words.
+I listened to it at intervals—particularly over the past year as a sonic background for work—and realized one day that I knew all the words.
 Although the first song I knew to be a Turnstiles song was “Summer, Highland Falls,” which I learned because my dad needed me to sing it as part of a presentation he was giving.
 Long story.

 “I’ve Loved These Days” is the last one I got to know, and I was like, wait a minute, this is an incredible song.
 It’s like any number of those Grand ‘70s Nostalgia songs, except it isn’t like any of them at all because it doesn’t drown us in sentiment.
 It sounds instrumentally full, but there’s a hollowness just underneath.
 “I don’t know why I even care,” the narrator admits.
 The Marvin Hamlisches of the world were not writing those feelings into their songs.
+Love you tho, Marv.